FaintLocket424/HaskellNotes/New Vault/Haskell.md

 Haskell is a [[The Functional Programming Paradigm|Purely Functional]] language with:

-1. Strong Static Typing
+> [!info] Strong Static Typing
-	- Data types are strictly enforced at compile time.
+> Data types are strictly enforced at compile time.

-2. Type Inference
+> [!check] Type Inference
-	- The compiler can automatically deduce data types based on usage and context, but they must still be statically typed.
+> The compiler can automatically deduce data types based on usage and context, but they must still be statically typed.

-3. Lazy Evaluation
+> [!example] Lazy Evaluation
-	- Data is only computed when necessary, more on this later.
+> Data is only computed when necessary, more on this later.

 ---